Nearly 5% of PFM fail after 10 years, he noted, while many ceramic and composites fail after one.

 The placement of a fixed dental crown

-with a dental cement to assure retention.
+or bridge with a dental cement to assure retention.

 Canker Sore